Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 Sant Joan (Saint John the Baptist) is celebrated on 24 June, but it's the night before — the revetlla, the eve — that matters.
 The tradition is much older than the Christian saint's feast: it goes back to ancient pagan celebrations of the summer solstice, the shortest night of the year.
 Fire purifies.
 Water collected on this night is considered blessed.
 Herbs picked on Sant Joan are said to take on special properties.
 Catalans have done this for over a thousand years.

 The night opens with a ritual that's pure Catalan culture: the Flame of Canigó (la Flama del Canigó), lit on the summit of Mount Canigó in the French Pyrenees and brought down by relay runners.
-It arrives at Plaça Sant Jaume in central Barcelona on the evening of 23 June, where it's received with traditional music, Catalan giants and the Eagle dance.
-From there, the flame is distributed to neighbourhoods across the city to light the official bonfires.
+It arrives at Plaça Sant Jaume in central Barcelona on the evening of 23 June, where it's received with traditional music, Catalan giants, and the Eagle dance.
+From there, the flame is distributed to neighborhoods across the city to light the official bonfires.

 · · ·